VincentHardouin/blog/content/posts/send-notifications-with-homekit-automations/index.md

 Be sure to protect your
 instance, [by enabling access controls](https://docs.ntfy.sh/config/#access-control).

-Personally, I've added [Authelia](https://www.authelia.com/) on top, to prevent access to the web interface.

 ### Download the Ntfy application

 Once you've created your topic, you can download the Ntfy application onto your phone, then subscribe to your topic.